A quick guide to starting a business in the Philippines

 - Fill out the forms which needs to be done by typewriter or computer – hand-written applications are not accepted.

-- You will need a minimum of 5 Incorporators.
+- You will need a minimum of 5 Incorporators, but can have a maximum of 15.
 The number of Filipinos required depends on the type of business you will be running.

 - Open a Bank Account and obtain a Bank Certification of your deposit.

 - Prepare 4 copies of all the forms and have them notarised.

 - Obtain Documentary Stamps for the notarised forms.

 - SEC costs vary again according to the type of Corporation being set up, but typically a Domestic Stock Corporation will cost 2750p and a Foreign BPO Export Corporation will cost 5100p